 }

 Open registries: Etherscan verified contracts API, DeFi Llama protocols list, Coingecko contract database.
-Supplement with custom entries for protocol-specific ones.
+Supplement with custom records for specific protocols.

-For unknown contracts — fallback to ABI decoding without semantic interpretation, with a clear indication "Unknown contract".
+For unknown contracts — fallback to ABI decoding without semantic interpretation, with explicit indication "Unknown contract."

-Before confirming in the wallet — show a preview:
+Before confirming a transaction in the wallet — show a preview:

 <TransactionPreview